Nagendra1997/mesibo-documentation/conferencing.md

   //Stream has been disconnected.
 Cleanup..
 }
 ```
-When you get a hangup status from a participant, you may need to cleanup.
+When you get a hangup status from a participant, you may need to clean up.
 For example, If you are displaying that stream from a participant, you need to stop displaying it and remove that participant.